jasenmichael/g75-daily-plan/week-8.md

 > If I believe it, I can achieve it

-> The instructors are humble, and their primary focus is the my success.
+> The instructors are humble, and their primary focus is my success.

 ###### Daily Goals:
 - [ ] finish dom drill 3 and submit.